LTUC/amman-dotnet-401d2/Curriculum/Class31/Facilitator/viewComponents.md

 1. Much like a controller, we can tell that a class is a view component through it's base class `ViewComponent`.
 This will allow us to use the other methods and behaviors available to us that View Component would traditionally have.
-2. View Components support dependency injection.
-Regardless what we are injecting (in this case, our post service), we can utulize DI within our within our VC.
+1. View Components support dependency injection.
+Regardless what we are injecting (in this case, our post service), we can utilize DI within our within our VC.
-3. Our View Component requires that we have an action named "Invoke" or "InvokeAsync".
+1. Our View Component requires that we have an action named "Invoke" or "InvokeAsync".
 This is what we will call on our View Pages to activate the View Component.
-4. Our return for our Invoke is similar to what we have with a Controller.
+1. Our return for our Invoke is similar to what we have with a Controller.
 We return a `View` directly and then send to the view the direct data that we want to display.
-5. The logic within the `InvokeAsync` method is doing something different we haven't seen before.
+1. The logic within the `InvokeAsync` method is doing something different we haven't seen before.
-It is getting the full dataset from the posts table, ordering it by descending (a form of sort), taking the top posts equivelant to the number provided.
+It is getting the full data set from the posts table, ordering it by descending (a form of sort), taking the top posts equivalent to the number provided.
 It is then taking those posts and sending it to the view.

 The View structure for a View Component is similar to the one of a controller.
 Here is where we make the `.cshtml` file:
   1. Go to the Views folder
-  2. Go to the Shared folder
+  1. Go to the Shared folder
-  3. Create a new folder named `Components`
+  1. Create a new folder named `Components`
-  4. Create a new folder that matches the name of the VC (TopPosts)
+  1. Create a new folder that matches the name of the VC (TopPosts)
-  5. Create a new `.cshtml` file named "Default".
+  1. Create a new `.cshtml` file named "Default".
 Default is what we lok for as our default view component page
-  6. Much like regular controller views, we can create other view files, we just have to specify the name of the file directly (View("NAMEOFVIEW",data))
+  1. Much like regular controller views, we can create other view files, we just have to specify the name of the file directly (View("NAMEOFVIEW",data))

 The `Default.cshtml` file should look like this: